aman97kalra/Python-Scripts/Flipkart-Price-Tracker/README.md

 ## Customizations Possible:
-Just enter the url of the product and sepcify the threshold price below which you can purchase the item and your script is ready.
+Just enter the url of the product and specify the threshold price below which you can purchase the item and your script is ready.
-Happy Coding
+Happy Coding !